Promise Me You'll Shoot Yourself

 The Downfall of Ordinary Germans, 1945

-Florian Huber's remarkable book, a bestseller in Germany, confronts this terrible phenomenon.
+Florian Huber's remarkable book confronts this terrible phenomenon.
 Other countries have suffered defeat, but not responded in the same way.
-What drove whole families, who in many cases had already withstood years of deprivation, aerial bombing and deaths in battle, to do this?
+What drove whole families, who in many cases had already withstood years of deprivation and suffering, to do this?

-In a brilliantly written, thoughtful and original work, Huber sees the entire project of the Third Reich as a sequence of almost overwhelming emotions and scenes for many Germans.
-He describes some of the key events which shaped the period from the First World War to the end of the Second, showing how the sheer intensity, allure and ferocity of Hitler's regime swept along millions.
+In a brilliantly written, thoughtful and original work, Huber describes some of the key events from the First World War to the end of the Second which shaped the period, showing how the sheer intensity, allure and ferocity of Hitler's regime swept along millions.
 Its sudden end was, for many of them, simply impossible to absorb.

 Richard Evans, The Guardian